dailybruin/the-stack/_posts/2017-04-10-bruinwalk-class-ratings.md

   <ratings-list :ratings="hardest" rating-type="easiness_rating"
                 id="hardest"></ratings-list>

-  <p>Students have rated more courses as difficult that easy.
+  <p>Students have rated more courses as difficult than easy.
 Eleven courses have a 1.00 average, the most difficult rating, while only six courses have ratings above 4.00.
 The most common rating awarded is a <strong>2</strong>, which accounts for <strong>39.2 percent</strong> of easiness ratings.</p>

   <h3>Breakdown of easiness ratings</h3>
   <figure class="ratings-chart" id="easiness-ratings-count"></figure>